lioeaet/floorm/README.md

 }))
 ```

-2. create doors to orm instances or single-instance stones for use their state through hooks
+2. Create doors to orm instances or single-instance stones for use their state through hooks.

 ```js
 // hotel/book.js